Crude pulls back on rising U.S. fuel stockpiles

 A further risk is seen in OPEC-member Venezuela, where a government and political crisis has halved oil production in the past two years to little more than 1 million bpd.

-David Maher, managing director for energy at commodity trading house RCMA Group, said Venezuela’s “declines will continue” as a “lack of cash and infrastructural collapse (are) not easy to fix”.

-Additional reporting by Henning Gloystein in SINGAPORE; Editing by Marguerita Choy and David Evans
+Additional reporting by Stephanie Kelly in New York, Amanda Cooper in London and Henning Gloystein in Singapore; Editing by Marguerita Choy and Chris Reese